aiven/aiven-docs/docs/platform/howto/integrations/prometheus-metrics.md

    bound to the IP addresses of the hosts, not to the DNS name.

-1. Enable the `insecure_skip_verify` setting so that Prometheus wouldn\'t verify if the TLS certificate is bound to the IP addresses of the hosts.
+1. Enable the `insecure_skip_verify` setting so that Prometheus wouldn't verify if the TLS certificate is bound to the IP addresses of the hosts.

     ```bash